Celia Krefter

 is a genderfluid director, choreographer, lighting designer, writer and musician who makes live music for dancing, dancing for theatre, and theatre for living.

-Celia’s work is a Fibonacci spiral of geometric movement puzzles and clown face-ography, with an aesthetic equally influenced by Nintendo DS-era Pokémon games and Madonna music videos, grounded in ecodramaturgies and a feral hope for a better world.
+Embodied by a tight-knit ensemble, Celia’s performances are Fibonacci spirals of geometric movement puzzles and clown-ography, with an aesthetic equally influenced by Nintendo DS-era Pokémon games and Madonna music videos, rooted in ecodramaturgies and a feral hope for a better world.

 Photo by Joe Navas / Organic Photography